craigjmidwinter/total-connect-client/README.md

 ## Likely Future Interface Changes

 * Previously if the usercodes dictionary was invalid, the DEFAULT_USERCODE was silently used.
-In a future release, we will crash on an invalid dictionary.
+In a future release, we will raise an exception on an invalid dictionary.
 * Previously most methods returned True on success and False on failure, with no exceptions expected.
 In a future release, those methods will return no value and raise subclasses of TotalConnectError on failure.

 If there's something about the interface you don't understand, check out the (Home Assistant integration)[https://github.com/home-assistant/core/blob/dev/homeassistant/components/totalconnect/] that uses this package, or submit an issue here.

+During development, if you discover new status codes or other information not handled, please submit an issue to let us know, or even better submit a pull request.